mlsmithjr/plex-export-to-elasticsearch/README.md

           plex2es
 ```
  3. Run with: `docker run plex2es`
-    The container will stop when the job is finished
+    The container will stop when the job is finished.
+Use `docker logs -f plex2es` to see log output.

  Two indexes are added: "plex_movies" and "plex_tv".
 Each time this script is run the indexes are removed and rebuilt.